Harshal-Jadhav/DIGI-POCKET/README.md

 <h2>👉<i>Features this API has</i></h2>

-❖ User Registration, Login & Logout Using Session key.
+❖ User Registration and Login Using Session key.

 ❖ Link & Unlink Bank Account to the Wallet.